zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Dawn says, “Our first priority (our first thing that we n eed to do – the most important thing) would be damage control, not privacy.”
 “Damage control” is when you try to make a bad situation look better than it  is, to make it as good as you can.
 So something goes wrong and your company, for exa mple, makes a product that doesn’t work.
 Well, you want to do damag e control; you want to make sure the problem is not any worse or gets any worse, perhaps by refunding the money to all of your customers.

 Dawn says, “In any case, we’re not making a decision to spy wi thin the company right now (inside the company).
 We’re only after our r ival’s information.”
 “Rival” is another word for a competitor, a person or a compan y that you are competing against that, perhaps, sells the same kind of thing as you  do.
 Dawn says, “The investigators we’re hiring know the difference between l egal and illegal spying.
 They’ll schmooze at trade shows, scour legal records, and do  other things like that.”
 To “schmooze” (schmooze) means to have a casual, i nformal conversation with other people, usually so that you can get to know m ore important people so that you can make contacts.
 Another verb we use here would  be to “network,” to meet other people in your particular industry, your part icular field, in order to find more information or perhaps to get a better job; the re are a lot of reasons why someone might schmooze.
 To “scour” (scour) means to look th rough many things trying to find a very specific piece of information .
-“Scour” has a couple of different meanings in English; take a look at the Lear ning Guide for some additional explanations.
+“Scour” has a couple of different meanings in English; take a look at the Learning Guide for some additional explanations.

 Dawn says these investigators “know where to draw the line .”
 Joachim says, “I hope you’re right.
 I don’t want to end up on the fr ont page of the Times!” – I don’t want, at the end of this situation, for my name or pict ure to be on the front page of the newspaper, The New York Times .
 Usually in the U.S., when someone refers to the Times, they’re usually talking about the la rgest, or one of the largest